BranislavLazic/branislavlazic.github.io/content/posts/what-is-monoid-exactly.md

 title: 'What is a Monoid, Exactly?'
 ---

 Let's talk about some math concepts in this context.
 Remember those lessons about _identity_, _commutativity_, _associativity_, and _distributivity_?
-These laws are quite important in the context of monoids.
+Yeah, me neither.
+But these laws are quite important in the context of monoids.
 A monoid comes from mathematics.
 In abstract algebra, a monoid is a set equipped with an associative binary operation and an identity element.

 ## Semigroup